nn-dmt/swamp_ergo/white-paper.md

 > By embracing both creativity and data/analytics, I’ve helped companies such as ConstantContact, Live Nation, [StubHub](https://ryan-conklin.squarespace.com/#/stubhub-work/), and [Ebay](https://ryan-conklin.squarespace.com/#/ebay/), and many more stand out more from competitors with innovative digital experiences.
 I believe that it's more impactful to invite customers into the brand experience, and by doing so, have  the customer want to invite our brand into their own story."

+### Front End / Full Stack Developer: Alex Gonzales

+Full Stack dev & Music Producer

+Alex is a Software Engineer with a degree in Technocultural Studies from the University of California, Davis.
+He's most interested in the intersection of technology with art, culture and science.
+His career experience includes building server side APIs with Node/Express, Python/Flask and Ruby on Rails in addition client side applications using React and Redux.
+He also writes & produces music under the name Spoken Bird.

 ## Disclaimer